cosmos/developer-portal/ida-customizations/ida-course/exercise-week6.md

 ---
-title: "Week 6 Exercise"
+title: "IBC Operation Exercise"
 order:
 description: IBC Operations in the Final Exam
 tags:
   - deep-dive
 ---

-# Week 6 Exercise
+# IBC Operation Exercise

 The **IBC Operation Exercise** is now accessible in your personal repo.
 Click [here](link) to go to the Academy repository.